 A high school girl and heir to the Washimine Clan, who takes over leadership of the group when it's at war with Balalaika and the old one, Tsugio Bandou, loses his life.

-Anti-Villain: One of the few honorable and ethical people in the series.
-Just happens to be antagonistic to the viewpoint characters.
-And chooses to become a yakuza boss when Balalaika kills the previous one, since she's next in line.
+Anti-Villain: One of the few honorable and ethical people in the series just happens to be antagonistic to the viewpoint characters.
+She chooses to become a yakuza boss when Balalaika kills the previous one, since she's next in line.